Chronic Obstructive Pulmonary Disease-Part 5

 • Observational Study of Corticosteroid Dose and Outcome in the Setting of Chronic Obstructive Pulmonary Disease (COPD)) Exacerbation (JAMA, 2010) [MEDLINE]: n = 79,985

-• Observational Cohort Study of Corticosteroid Dose and Outcome of Patients with Chronic Obstructive Pulmonary Disease (COPD)) Exacerbation in the Intensive Care Unit (ICU) Setting (Am J Respir Crit Care Med, 2014) [MEDLINE]
+• Observational Cohort Study of Corticosteroid Dose and Outcome of Patients with Chronic Obstructive Pulmonary Disease (COPD)) Exacerbation in the Intensive Care Unit (ICU) Setting (Am J Respir Crit Care Med, 2014) [MEDLINE]: n = 17,000

 • Duration

-• A range of 5 to 14 days appears reasonable, in line with GOLD Guidelines (Global Initiative for Chronic Obstructive Lung Disease/GOLD.
+• A Range of 5-14 Days is Reasonable, Consistent with the GOLD Guidelines (Eur Respir J, 2017) [MEDLINE] (Global Initiative for Chronic Obstructive Lung Disease/GOLD.
 Global Strategy for the Diagnosis, Management and Prevention of Chronic Obstructive Pulmonary Disease: 2026 Report) [LINK]

 • Efficacy